 At Pete Fowler Construction Services, we work as expert witnesses in construction defect litigation, construction claims, and property related insurance claims.
 Sometimes in claims and litigation matters people say silly things.
 They do this to try to prove their point when they run out of sensible things to say that support their opinions.
-Often, these silly things that people say and write are surprisingly difficult to refute from a logical and critical thinking perspective.
+Often, these silly things that people say and write are surprisingly difficult to refute from a logic and critical thinking perspective.
 Sometimes, refuting silly assertions can come down to our word versus theirs.

 So, we developed our not-patent-pending exercise, "Proving the Obvious Using Google.”
 The thing to remember with this application is to separate the wheat from the chaff—the expert will still need to apply professional knowledge, judgement and experience in order to make this exercise successful.